 When my oldest son was first diagnosed with ADHD, I immersed myself into researching the best things for him.
 The best food, the best exercises, the best supplements, the best things to say, as well as the best books to read on the subject.

-Needless to say, I have learned a lot over the past three years, especially about more natural methods to treat my son’s ADHD symptoms.
+Needless to say, I have learned a lot over the past 16 years of parenting two boys with ADHD, especially about more natural methods to treat both of their ADHD symptoms.
 I am BIG ON FOOD and getting a great start in the morning serves us all well.
 I think I really have found the best breakfasts for ADHD.

 Baked Oatmeal Casserole

 I make a big batch of this on Sunday and we eat it for at least 4 more days!

 - Place 6 to 7 cups of oats in a 9 by 13 pan.
 Mix in 1 1/2 cups of plain whole milk yogurt and l to 2 cups water(enough to make all the oats moist).
 Cover with a dishtowel, place on counter(or in cold oven if you have sneaky cats!) and let soak for 12 to 24 hours.

 - WHAT?
 SOAK OATS?
 I soak my oats first to rid them of their phytic acid.
 This step is optional but once you read about soaking grains, you won’t skip this step.
 In a nutshell, soaking grains makes them easier to digest and their nutrients more readily available for your body to soak up.
 But you can skip the soaking and move right on to Number 3.